 All Brighton & Hove private hire and Hackney Carriage drivers licensed by Brighton & Hove City Council operate under the same licences and the same guidelines contained in the Blue Book, whichever company they drive for.
 All Brighton & Hove licensed drivers undergo the same background checks.

-The minimum taxi fare set by the council is £3, and it rises in 20p increments according to how far you travel.
-As a guide to what your journey may cost, the first mile will be £5 and each subsequent mile will be £2.40.
+The minimum taxi fare set by Brighton & Hove City Council is £3, and it rises in 30p increments according to how far you travel.
 Vehicles carrying 5 to 8 passengers are able to charge a higher fare, approximately one and a half times the normal fare.

 There are additional charges: